 The Mult design-time property of a TParamRecord Class, which is the type of each TRPCBroker Component's Param[x] element, can be used to pass a string-subscripted array of strings to the VistA M Server.
-For example, if you need to pass a patient's name and SSN to a remote procedure, you could pass them as two separate parameters as PType literals, or you could pass them in one parameter using the Mult property as a PType list.
+For example, if you need to pass a patient's name and Social Security Number (SSN) to a remote procedure, you could pass them as two separate parameters as PType literals, or you could pass them in one parameter using the Mult property as a PType list.
 If one is being sent, a Mult must be the last element in the Param array.

-The following program code demonstrates how the Mult Property can be used to pass several data elements to the VistA M Server in one parameter:
+The program code in Figure 30 demonstrates how the Mult Property can be used to pass several data elements to the VistA M Server in one parameter: